catalyst-cloud/catalystcloud-docs/source/audit-logs/activating-audit-logs.rst

     | 7d84281f4bc542b987ddbxxxxxxxxxxx | 100e767eeb7b48dcaf25xxxxxxxxxxxx |
     +----------------------------------+----------------------------------+

     # Optional: Create a new EC2 credential.
-You should have one created already, but you may wish to create a new one anyway.
+You should have one created already, but if not then you can create them like so:
-    $ openstack ec2 credentials create
+    $ openstack ec2 credentials create --user <object-storage-user>
     +------------+---------------------------------------------------------------------------------------------------------------------------------------------------------+
     | Field      | Value                                                                                                                                                   |
     +------------+---------------------------------------------------------------------------------------------------------------------------------------------------------+